open-education-hub/operating-systems/content/chapters/compute/lab/content/arena.md

 ## The GIL

-Throughout this lab you might have noticed that there were no thread exercises _in Python_.
+Throughout this lab, you might have noticed that there were no thread exercises _in Python_.
 If you did, you probably wondered why.
 It's not because Python does not support threads, because it does, but because of a mechanism called the **Global Interpreter Lock**, or GIL.
 As its name suggests, this is a lock implemented inside most commonly used Python interpreter (CPython), which only allows **one** thread to run at a given time.